ASLeonard/pangenome_summer_school/slides/lecture_0.md

  - constructing and assessing pangenomes
  - using pangenomes to find meaningful variation

+---

+# Some guiding steps

 If you don't find this challenging, I have a *long* list of issues!

----